Rosetta Summerall McNeil (B. 1862 - D. September 26, 1944)

 “Aunt Rose”

 Rossetta Summerall McNeil (Aunt Rose), like her sister Abby, spent her life in Appling County.
 As noted before, she was born about 1862 - 1863, around the same time President Lincoln signed the Emancipation Proclamation.
 That gave her the opportunity to avoid the harsh life of slavery.
 She had the privilege of learning to read and write.
-She and her husband Giles McNeil (1847-DOD unknown) were the parents of eight children.
-Their children were as follows:
+She and her husband Giles McNeil (B. abt 1847 - D. unknown) were the parents of eight children.

 Uncle Giles was a Deacon at Rachel Baptist Church, the first African American organized Church in Appling County.
 The 1900 census tract shows that he, like so many of our ancestors, was born in North Carolina in 1847.